 Fagradalsfjall – The spectacular Iceland volcano

-After months of speculation and more than a year of intense rumbling, the greatest show on Earth took off in Iceland.
+After more than a year of intense rumbling, the greatest show on Earth ignited in Iceland.
 Reykjanes kicked into action and coughed up a new volcano in Geldingadalur, a secluded valley below Fagradalsfjall on 19 March 2021.
 In this extensive article you can read all about the extraordinary Fagradalsfjall volcano in Iceland – and how to get there!

-The eruption was followed by a series of breathtaking events so incredible it has blown the minds of many people in Iceland and around the world.
-The volcano was constantly changing, evolving and re-inventing itself.
-Fagradalsfjall is one of the most versatile eruptions the world has ever witnessed.
+The Fagradalsfjall eruption ignited a chain of events so incredible it has blown the minds of many people in Iceland and around the world.
+During its 6-months period of activity, the volcano was constantly changing, evolving and re-inventing itself.
+Fagradalsfjall is the beauty queen of Reykjanes and one of the most versatile eruptions the world has ever witnessed.

 Mindblowing & magnificent

 Multiple craters appeared, erupting simultaneously in April 2021, until one of them took over and turned into a giant lava geyser.
-Yes – that’s no joke: it actually behaved like a geyser, shooting fountains of lava hundreds of metres high in the air!
+Yes – you read that right: it actually behaved like a real geyser, shooting fountains of lava hundreds of metres high in the air!
 Then it boiled over and gushed out cascading lava waterfalls from June onwards.

 Fagradalsfjall – the mountain of the beautiful valley.
 How very appropriate.